nandstand/sample-site/reference/deployment.md

 ## System / service account

-- Owns the cron and live code, and submits the automated batch jobs
+- Owns the cron and deployed code, and submits the automated batch jobs
 - Non-login account `caqrn`
 - Senior developers able to sudo in if direct access necessary
 - Sources: